gouravkhanna03/sql_library_case_study/README.md

 );
 ```

 **Q18.
-Find the top 3 most borrowed books for each year based on the number of loans.
+Find the top 3 most borrowed books for each year based on the number of loans. <br>
-For each year (from loan_date): Count how many times each book was borrowed.
+For each year (from loan_date): Count how many times each book was borrowed. <br>
 Sort by year ASC, rank_in_year ASC.**

 ```sql